yogkr/yogkr.github.io/research.markdown

 #### Description:
 <p style="text-align:justify;">Explored the intricate interfaces of clathrate hydrate and doped iron phosphate materials in our thesis work.
 Delve into the investigation of clathrate hydrates containing neon, hydrogen, and deuterium gases, with a keen focus on sII type hydrate structures.
 Discovered how first-principles calculations were employed to compute the oxygen-evolution reaction pathway of water on a doped Fe<sub>3</sub>Co(PO<sub>4</sub>)<sub>4</sub> surface, shedding light on the impact of dopant materials and their potential energy surfaces.</p>

-### Indian Institute of Technology Jodhpur ([IITJ](https://www.ucd.ie/){:target="_blank"})
+### Indian Institute of Technology Jodhpur ([IITJ](https://www.iitj.ac.in/){:target="_blank"})
 #### Molecular simulation of energy-transfer processes at interfaces

 #### Description:
-<p style="text-align:justify;">Explored the intricate interfaces of clathrate hydrate and doped iron phosphate materials in our thesis work.
-Delve into the investigation of clathrate hydrates containing neon, hydrogen, and deuterium gases, with a keen focus on sII type hydrate structures.
-Discovered how first-principles calculations were employed to compute the oxygen-evolution reaction pathway of water on a doped Fe<sub>3</sub>Co(PO<sub>4</sub>)<sub>4</sub> surface, shedding light on the impact of dopant materials and their potential energy surfaces.</p>
+<p style="text-align:justify;">We studied the decomposition pathways of protonated tryptophan using chemical dynamics simulations and density functional theory.
+We collaborated to calculate the minimum energy geometry of inclusion complexes and compared the results with NMR experiments.
+We explored how simple organic molecules may have formed in space and traveled to Earth on meteorites, potentially leading to the origin of life.</p>

-#### Selected Publications
+## Selected Publications
 - Tetrazole functionalization: A new strategy toward stable ion-solvating polymer electrolytes for alkaline water electrolysis

 <div style="display: flex; align-items: center; justify-content: space-between; margin-bottom: 0px;">